arnavgupta00/TODO-APP/Readme.txt

+Requirements -

+install node (for npm)

 Commands-

 > cd to this location

-requirements -

-install node (for npm)

-run-

 > npm i